drone/docs/content/plugins/containership.md

-tags = ["containership", "paas"] categories = "deploy" draft = false date = 2016-02-16T06:51:45Z
+tags = ["containership", "paas"] categories = "deploy" draft = false date = 2016-02-21T08:37:52Z
 menu = ""
 weight = 1

 +++

-Use this plugin for deplying an application to [ContainerShip](https://containership.io).
+Use this plugin for deploying an application to [ContainerShip](https://containership.io).
 You can override the default configuration with the following parameters:

 - `organization` - Your ContainerShip organization